Granary/granary/README.md

 First, check [the related documents](docs/) to make sure that your kernel is built in a Granary-compatible way.
-It is suggested that you follow all SSH-related documents so that you can use `fastload.py` in place of `slowload.py`.
+It is suggested that you follow all SSH-related documents so that you can use `fastload.py` in place of `slowload.py` for the commands listed below.

 This step will prepare a number of auto-generated source and non-source files for Granary.
 This step does not need to be repeated, unless you plan on